|

 the community, but for each individual board member.

-are prepared to help your organization make significant improvement to the
+organization make significant improvement to the

 quality of life in your community.